Knowing a few basic but commonly misunderstood energy terms can help you make informed choices to reduce your energy use and electricity bill.

-The average TEP residential customer uses about 10,000 kWh per year.
-Because each kWh costs about 11.5 cents per kWh, average customers pay about $3 per day to power everything in their home.
+The average TEP residential customer uses about 9,500 kWh per year.
+Because it costs about 13 cents per kWh, average customers pay about $3.40 per day to power everything in their home.

 TEP has a variety of programs to help customers lower their energy usage, such as rebates on energy-efficient air conditioners and heat pumps and variable-speed pool pumps and discounts on LED bulbs and shade trees.

 Several terms are used to describe the energy usage, power and color associated with a light bulb.

 The number of watts indicates the power consumption.
 Common incandescent bulbs are 40-watt, 60-watt and 75-watt.
 A 13-watt LED bulb or a 23-watt CFL bulb is equivalent to a 75-watt incandescent bulb.

 Lighting power, or output, is measured in lumens.
 More lumens means a brighter bulb.
 A 60-watt soft white incandescent bulb provides about 840 lumens.